-There is a shortfall guarantee in place in relation to a finance fleet facility provided by two third parties.
+There is a shortfall guarantee in place in relation to a finance fleet facility provided by third parties.
 NRMA Treasury Limited has guaranteed any potential deficit between the sales value of the relevant vehicle fleet and other assets and the associated financial settlement obligations.
-There is a covenant in place in relation to this guarantee that requires NRMA Treasury Limited's net assets to remain above a specific threshold.
-Management monitor the net asset position of NRMA Treasury Limited on a monthly basis to ensure this requirement is met.
-Based on the existence of surplus net assets, the fair value of the financial guarantee has been assessed as \$nil.
+There are financial covenants in place in relation to this guarantee that requires NRMA Treasury Limited's net assets and certain classes of portfolio assets to remain above specified thresholds.
+Management monitor the financial covenants of NRMA Treasury Limited on a monthly basis to ensure this requirement is met.
+Based on the existence of surplus net and portfolio assets above the covenant requirements, the fair value of the financial guarantee has been assessed as \$Nil.